In this article we will learn about the importance of the parentheses in Excel.

 We can put parentheses within parentheses and the rule works like the inner most parentheses are calculated first and then the outer ones.

-There must be a balance of parentheses as sometimes while creating a formula we enter the starting parentheses and at the end we might lose count and forgot to enter the ending parentheses but in that case the Excel will prompt you with an error and it will be easy to know the issue.
+There must be a balance of parentheses as sometimes while creating a formula we enter the starting brackets and at the end we might lose count and forgot to enter the ending parentheses but in that case the Excel will prompt you with an error and it will be easy to know the issue.
 Excel will make a suggestion as to what it thinks the formula should be.
 You can accept the recommendation or press "No" to edit the formula yourself.

 = 10 + (10*2) result: 30